HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-98% of the JS requests that include a SourceMap header on mobile are for first party scripts.
+98% of the JS requests that include a SourceMap header on mobile are for first-party scripts.

 ### Security vulnerabilities

-Using third party libraries comes with its own benefits and drawbacks.
+Using third-party libraries comes with its own benefits and drawbacks.
 When using third-party libraries, one extra step for developers is to ensure the security that the library brings.
 Lighthouse runs this security audit for the third-party libraries used using the package name and its version.
 These packages can then be checked if there is any vulnerability that has been identified related to those.
 This is done using the [Snyk’s open source vulnerability database](https://snyk.io/vuln?type=npm).

 {{ figure_markup(
   content="63.9%",